0xobelisk/dubhe-wip/packages/graphql-server/README.md

   }
 }

-# 复杂逻辑组合 - AND, OR, NOT
+# Complex logical combinations - AND, OR, NOT
 query GetComplexFilteredAccounts {
   storeAccounts(filter: {
     and: [